gigs/embeds-react-native/docs/porting-embed.md

 #### `onError`

-`(error?:  Error, porting?: Porting, errorCode?: PortingEmbedError)  =>  unknown`
+`(error: Error, meta: Metadata)  =>  unknown`

-Callback triggered when:
+Callback triggered when the embed is in an error state.
+The `metadata` object includes a `code` field for the error, which gives more context about the error, and an optional `porting` field.
+The callback is triggered when:

-* There is an error initializing the porting form.
+- There is an error initializing the porting form (code `'initializationError'`).
 The error may stem from an invalid session, in which case recovery can be attempted by generating and passing a new Connect session to the embed.
-The `error` is passed as an argument to the callback.
+The `porting` object is passed if present.
+- There is an error retrieving the authorization token (code `'tokenFetchingError'`).
-* There is a failed attempt to retrieve a subscription.
+- There is a failed attempt to retrieve a subscription (the code is passed from the [Gigs API Error codes](https://developers.gigs.com/docs/concepts/error-codes)).
 In this case it is advisable to inform the user to try again later or to contact customer support for assistance.
 The `error` is passed as an argument to the callback.
+- There is an error fetching service providers in the donor providers form (`'providersNotFound'`).
-* The porting has been declined.
+- The porting has been declined.
 The `porting` object and the error code `portingDeclined` are passed as arguments to the callback.

 ### Optional props